Coal, iron ore crunch boosts stake sales in Asia mines

 Companies looking at Indonesia have been unfazed by changes in the country’s mining law and foreign ownership restrictions and a pending ban on unprocessed minerals, said Deutsche Bank’s Elalingham.

-While iron ore prices have recovered from a low of $86 a metric ton hit earlier in September, they remain 27 percent below this year’s high of around $150.
-That leaves miners who sell only iron ore, like world No.4 iron ore miner Fortescue Metals Group (FMG.AX), particularly vulnerable.
+While iron ore prices have recovered from a low of $86 a tonne hit earlier in September, they remain 27 percent below this year’s high of around $150.
+Th at leaves miners who sell only iron ore, like world no.4 iron ore miner Fortescue Metals Group, particularly vulnerable.

 Fortescue said this week it was in talks to sell some non-core assets, including its Iron Bridge magnetite stake, after it managed to line up $4.5 billion in debt that gave it three years of breathing room on repayments.

 It is also willing to consider bids for stakes in its rail and port assets and its undeveloped mines.
-They are likely to attract interest from Chinese firms and the likes of coal transporters QR National QRN.AX and Asciano AIO.AX, deal advisers said.
+They are likely to attract interest from Chinese firms and the likes of coal transporters QR National and Asciano, deal advisers said.

 “Slowly but surely, deals will get done, though at the smaller end of the spectrum....
 But it’s way too uncertain for big mining M&A to happen right now,” said the unidentified Hong Kong-based mining banker.